Calyxium/vscode-calyxium/README.md

-# Plutonium for Visual Studio Code
+# Calyxium  for Visual Studio Code

-The VS Code Plutonium extension provides rich language support for the Plutonium programming language.
+The VS Code Calyxium extension provides rich language support for the Calyxium programming language.